wujie3375/wujie3375.github.io/about.md

 - **Physics & Astronomy**
   I never get tired of asking how the universe works, and why it works that way. 🔭
 - **Aerospace**
-  Rockets, satellites, and ambitious engineering projects always make me look twice. 🚀
+  Rockets, satellites, and ambitious engineering never stop being exciting. 🚀
 - **Photography**
   Capturing star trails, night skies, and quiet moments from a different angle. 📷
 - **Aircraft**